Skip to content

 This incredibly delicious blackberry cobbler recipe is made with tasty homemade drop biscuits and fresh blackberries coated in sugar and lemon juice.

 I’m not sure what it is about cobblers or desserts in general, but this family has a serious sweet tooth.
-Every week I’m making some kind of sugary goodness, from rice pudding to chocolate mousse, and everything in between.
+Every week, I make some kind of sugary goodness, from rice pudding to chocolate mousse and everything in between.

 Blackberry Cobbler

-Cobbler seems to be synonymous with the south.
-While it is popularized down in that region of the US, it is actually British in origin.
-While settlers didn’t have the correct ingredients to make a suet pudding they used what they had to come up with cobbler, and boy am I glad they did.
+Blackberry Cobbler seems to be synonymous with the South.
+While it is popularized in that region of the US, it is actually British in origin.
+While settlers didn’t have the correct ingredients to make a suet pudding, they used what they had to create a cobbler.

 Cobbler may be my favorite dessert of all time.
-It’s so easy to make and I love how interchangeable it is.
-This one is a blackberry cobbler, but there are Peach cobblers, you can do blueberry, apple, a combination of berries, it’s really up to you.
-The one-piece to the recipe that remains the same is the biscuit topping.
+It’s so easy to make, and I love how interchangeable it is.
+This one is a blackberry cobbler, but there are Peach cobblers, blueberry cobblers, apple cobblers, and a combination of berries.
+It’s really up to you.
+The biscuit topping is the one piece of the recipe that remains the same.

 How to Make Blackberry Cobbler From Scratch

-Gently fold together the washed fresh blackberries in a large bowl with lemon zest, lemon juice, sugar, and corn starch until it is combined.
+Gently fold the washed fresh blackberries in a large bowl with lemon zest, lemon juice, sugar, and cornstarch until combined.
 Set aside in the refrigerator.

 tossing blackberries in a bowl with sugar